ablanco1950/LaneDetection_Template/README.md

 As test, a low-quality video is used in circumstances at night with different lighting, shadows and streetlights and nearby trees with their shadows, made by a pedestrian approaching and leaving the lane.
 The results can be compared with those obtained in the project: https://github.com/ablanco1950/Directs_Object_Following_Lane , that uses the same video.

+It can also be tested with the road video that is usually used in lane detection tests.
+In this case, two templates are used, one for the normal lane and the other for the worn lane.
+Since the template function allows you to detect if a lane has been detected or if it has not been detected, in this case you can try another template.

+It is tested by running:

+VIDEOLaneRoadDetection_Template.py

 References: